temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

 On Temporal Cloud, you must have [Namespace admin privileges](/cloud/#namespace-level-permissions) to add a Codec Server endpoint on the Namespace.

 All users on a Namespace have the option to override the Namespace-level setting at the browser level.
-Overriding the Namespace-level endpoint in your browser affects only your instance of the Web UI (both on Temporal Cloud and self-hosted Cluster).
+Overriding the Namespace-level endpoint only affects your browser.
 This can be useful when developing, testing, or troubleshooting encoding functionality.
 To set a browser override for the Namespace-level endpoint, do the following.

 1. Navigate to Workflows in your Namespace.
 2. In the top-right corner, select **Configure Codec Server**.
-3. Select whether you want to use the Namespace-level (or Cluster-level for self-hosted Cluster) or the browser-level Codec Endpoint setting as the default for your instance of the UI.
+3. Select whether you want to use the Namespace-level (or Cluster-level for self-hosted Cluster) or the browser-level Codec Endpoint setting as the default for your browser.
    In Temporal Cloud:
    - Selecting **Use Namespace-level settings, where available.
 Otherwise, use my browser setting.** uses the Namespace-level Codec Server endpoint by default.
 If no endpoint is set on the Namespace, your browser setting is applied.
    - Selecting **Use my browser setting and ignore Namespace-level setting.** applies your browser-level setting by default, overriding the Namespace-level Codec Server endpoint.